January 9, 2026 (1mo ago) — last updated February 21, 2026 (10d ago)

 Actionable takeaways

-2. Use platform credits rather than cash to retain value in your ecosystem.
+2. Use platform credits rather than cash to retain value inside your product.

-4. Invest in fraud detection to protect program integrity.
+4. Add fraud detection to protect program integrity.

 3. Slack’s Workspace Invite Model

-Slack’s growth relied on making invites a core product action.
-Inviting teammates directly improves the product experience, so referrals feel like a natural step toward better collaboration.
+Slack made invites a core action.
+Inviting teammates improves collaboration, so referrals feel natural and immediately useful.

 Strategic analysis